President (1/1/2020 - 12/31/2020)

-Tim Boncoskey is the President of IAAO for 2019.
+Tim Boncoskey is the immediate Past President of IAAO.
 Outside of IAAO he serves as Chief Deputy Assessor for Maricopa County in Phoenix, Arizona.

 He joined Maricopa County as Chief Deputy in July 2006 after 17 years with the State of Arizona.
 He also worked as a senior budget analyst for the Fairfax County Office of Management and Budget in Virginia before beginning his Arizona State government career.

-He previously served as IAAO President-Elect and Vice President, and also as a member of the IAAO Board from 2013-2015.
-In 2018, he was appointed to the National Association of Counties (NACo) Board of Directors, representing IAAO and serving on the NACo's programs and services committee and large urban county caucus.
+He previously served as IAAO President in 2019, President-Elect in 2018, and Vice President in 2017.
+He also served as a member of the IAAO Board from 2013-2015.
+In 2018, he was appointed to the National Association of Counties (NACo) Board of Directors, representing IAAO and currently serves on the NACo's large urban county caucus.

 He has twice received the IAAO Stacy Ford Award winner for being the association's most outstanding Representative and three times received the IAAO Kenneth J. McCarren Award for recruiting the most new IAAO members.